Protecting Yourself From Cyber Crime

 “They created [a phony] WiFi access that had Pearson in there.
 It had the right three-digit code for the airport,” he says.
 “And when you clicked on that you’re connected [to the internet] but the individual can view specific pages, social media, other information.
 They can see the pages you’re going through.”

 In summary, cybersecurity clearly involves everyone in some manner.
-The consequences have a wide range of impact on governments, businesses and individuals.
+The consequences have a wide range of impacts on governments, businesses, and individuals.
 We, at KJ Harrison, accept that cyberattacks are increasing in frequency and magnitude.
 As an organization, we promote a strong KJ Harrison security culture and feel strongly about being prepared and having effective cyber-risk mitigation policies and procedures.